 Importance Of Demand Generation

 The market is full of generic products with little tweaks.
 Advertising is no more the only tool that can do the job of marketing alone.
 An average modern person is exposed to around 5,000 ads per day.

-This is where demand generation comes it.
-Demand generation focuses on imbibing the mind of the customer with a certain product so whenever he thinks of buying from that industry, he goes for that intended product.
+This is where demand generation comes in.
+Demand generation focuses on imbibing the mind of the customer with a certain product, so whenever he thinks of buying from that industry, he goes for that intended product.

 This strategy works well today as the business tunes into every stage of the customer’s buying journey.
-By doing so, it not only gets to market its brand but also collect vital data which helps the company to improve the product further.
+By doing so, it not only gets to market its brand but also collects vital data, which helps the company to improve the product further.